 Blinne is recognised in the legal directories as a leading junior in public international law.
 Her practice covers the full spectrum of public international law, including international human rights, humanitarian law, international criminal law, boundary delimitations, environmental law, immunities, and treaty drafting.
 She has appeared in cases before the International Court of Justice, and various arbitral tribunals, including tribunals constituted under Annex VII of the United Nations Convention on the Law of the Sea.
 Blinne is also instructed as amicus in cases in foreign national jurisdictions raising matters of international law.
 She is also expert in drafting submissions to the various United Nations Special Procedures and Treaty bodies.
 Her work and instructions include:

 Blinne was appointed a visiting fellow to Harvard Law School in 2016.
 Her research focused on the Arms Trade Treaty and on Israeli military courts in occupied Palestine, drawing on her extensive expertise regarding military courts under international humanitarian law and regarding the law of armed conflict and international criminal law more generally.

-Since 2014, she has been Vice Chair of the Bar Human Rights Committee, the international human rights arm of the Bar Council, on behalf of which she regularly conducts trial observations, participates in international legal missions, drafts legal interventions, and provides training to NGOs and national Bar associations on matters of international law and human rights.
+She was Vice-Chair of the Bar Human Rights Committee, the international human rights arm of the Bar Council, between 2014 and 2019, and continues to serve on its Executive, on behalf of which she regularly conducts trial observations, participates in international legal missions, drafts legal interventions, and provides training to NGOs and national Bar associations on matters of international law and human rights.